 Stress is defined as “a state of mental or emotional strain or tension resulting from adverse or demanding circumstances.”
 I have no doubt that we all know what stress is and we have all probably experienced it at some time or another in our life.
 In fact, it is actually important for us to experience stress as it is key to our survival.
 However, too much stress on our body can cause a litany of detrimental effects including weakening the immune system, depression, anxiety and high blood pressure, to name just a few.
-Stress that lingers for weeks and months will not only affect our physical health but cause additional pressure on our mental health, which in turn puts further stress on us.
-A vicious cycle ensues and it can be so difficult to break out of this never-ending circle.
+Stress that lingers for weeks and months will not only affect our physical health but cause additional pressure on our mental health, which in turn puts further stress on us, physically.
+A vicious cycle ensues and it can be so difficult to break out of this pattern.

 Whilst stress can have a negative impact in large doses, on a smaller scale it can motivate us to achieve our daily goals and smaller challenges that we face on a day-to-day basis.
-Whether you are facing long-term stress related to being a caregiver or coping with a chronic illness or the only stresses you currently face is as a result of your day to day life, it is important to
+Whether you are facing long-term stress related to being a caregiver or coping with a chronic illness or the only stresses you currently face is as a result of your day to day life, it is important to know how to cope with and carve out time for yourself and practice self-care.

 Stress As A Caregiver